Niangmodou/C-Projects/README.md

 Gradebook.cpp - A gradebook that helps professors organize the scores of their student's exams.

-MaxProfit.cpp - A program that
+MaxProfit.cpp - A program that finds the maximum difference in a vector

 Playlist.cpp - A playlist class that simulates the functionality of a music playlist.